 LoaderManager.LoaderCallbacks

-The interface LoaderCallbacks defines methods you must implement to create your Loader, to deal with the results and to clean up resources.
+defines methods you must implement to create your Loader, to deal with the results and to clean up resources.

 Since the interface is parameterized you must specify the type of data your Loader holds.
-Most often the type will be Cursor:
+Most often the type will be Cursor

 public class YourFragment extends Fragment